wapordev/konpacto/src/assets/fonts/README_fonts.txt

 If not stated, font is made by the author of this program Precise-M by Mrmo Tarius, used with permission.
-License available in this folder as Precise-M_License.txt mini-わくわく from miniyama.
+License available in this folder as Precise-M_License.txt Monogram by Vinícius Menézio.
+License available in this folder as Monogram_License.txt mini-わくわく from miniyama.
 License available in this folder as mini-わくわく_License.txt

 Font files must be: